 Counseling and Psychological Services

-Intake Supervision: Interns are each paired with one of their individual psychotherapy supervisors, preferably on the same treatment team, for supervision of intake evaluations.
+Intake Supervision: Interns are paired with one of their individual psychotherapy supervisors for supervision of intake evaluations.
 Intake supervision begins as 1.5 hours weekly, and shifts to 1 hour weekly as the intern becomes more proficient with intake and report-writing skills (typically four to six weeks).
-The intake supervisor discusses intake assessments with the intern, observes at least one early intake if possible, and reviews and co-signs the written intake reports throughout the year.
+The intake supervisor discusses intake assessments with the intern, directly observes at least one early intake, and reviews/co-signs written intake reports throughout the year.
 As each intern shifts to 1 weekly hour with the intake supervisor, the intern will utilize all three individual psychotherapy supervisors for discussion of intake assessment material.

 Brief Screening Supervision: Interns receive supervision of brief screening assessments from one of their individual psychotherapy supervisors.
 The screening supervisor discusses screenings with the intern, directly listens in on at least one early screening, and reviews/co-signs the written screening write-ups.
 Such supervision shifts to an as-needed basis as the intern becomes more skilled at brief screenings.

-Individual Psychotherapy Supervision: Interns are provided with 3 hours per week of individual psychotherapy supervision, at least two of which are with staff psychologists.
+Individual Psychotherapy Supervision: Interns are provided three hours per week of individual psychotherapy supervision, at least two of which are with staff psychologists.
 The selection of supervisors is based upon an assessment of intern interests as well as intern preferences, and is conducted during orientation in consultation with both interns and supervisors.
-Interns engage with an intake/psychotherapy supervisor, a brief screening/psychotherapy supervisor, and a third individual psychotherapy supervisor, each for one hour weekly throughout the year (1.5 hours with the intake supervisor for the first 4-6 weeks).
+Supervision includes discussion of case material, observation of video recorded sessions, and review/co-signing of clinical documentation.

 Emergency and Consult Service / Night Call Supervision: Interns provide emergency and consult service during day and night hours (see above for details), and supervision is provided by the assigned permanent staff person during those shifts.
 Supervision includes direct observation of interventions, co-interventions as needed, discussion of client presentations, and review/co-signing of clinical documentation.

-Outreach Supervision: Supervision of outreach programming is provided by the permanent staff co-leader of the presentation, by the Coordinator of Outreach Services, and/or a staff person with pertinent expertise providing guidance on particular outreach activities.
+Outreach Supervision: Supervision of outreach programming is provided by the permanent staff co-leader of the presentation, by the Assistant Director of Outreach Services, and/or a staff person with pertinent expertise providing guidance on particular outreach activities.

-Assessment Supervision: Interns choosing the SDAC rotation are provided with 1 hour per week of SDAC assessment supervision, provided by an SDAC staff psychologist.
-Interns who do not choose the SDAC rotation are required to complete two full batteries during the course of the year, and are provided with supervision by SDAC staff psychologists as needed.
+Assessment Supervision: : Interns choosing the SDAC rotation are provided with one hour per week of SDAC assessment supervision, provided by an SDAC staff psychologist.
+Interns choosing to complete two full batteries during the course of the year rather than a full rotation are provided with supervision by SDAC staff psychologists as needed.

 Psychodynamic Seminar (1.5 hours weekly): This seminar focuses on contemporary psychodynamic concepts as well as attachment and affective neuroscience, directed toward effective psychotherapy treatment with college-age students.
-The seminar addresses progressive topics include understanding of self, assessment, conceptualization and intervention in that particular order.
-Emphasis is on concepts specific to the adolescent developmental stage, contemporary attachment theory, object relations theory and self-psychology.
-Issues of similarity and difference, as well as ethical challenges are also discussed.
+The seminar addresses progressive topics include understanding of self, assessment, conceptualization and intervention.
+Emphasis is on concepts specific to the adolescent developmental stage.
+Issues of diversity and difference as well as ethical challenges are also discussed.
 Discussion of all theoretical material is case based.

-Brief Psychotherapy Workshop (1st four weeks, 2 hours daily): This intensive workshop addresses the application of relational models of brief psychotherapy, with particular attention to rapid yet comprehensive developmental assessment techniques.
-Topics then progressively include brief dynamic formulation, establishment of foci, transference/ countertransference in brief psychotherapy, and termination.
-Concepts and techniques are explored through lecture, discussion, role-plays, use of audio/visual materials and exploration of current staff and intern cases.
+Brief Psychotherapy Workshop (1st three weeks, 2 hours daily): This intensive workshop addresses the application of contemporary concepts in brief psychotherapy, with particular attention to rapid and comprehensive assessment techniques.
+Topics progressively include brief dynamic formulation, establishment of foci, transference/ countertransference in brief psychotherapy, and termination.
+Concepts and techniques are explored through lecture, role-plays, use of audio/visual materials and case discussion.

-Group Psychotherapy Seminar (1st ten weeks, 1 hour weekly): This seminar focuses on both theoretical understanding and practical grounding in group psychotherapy technique.
+Group Psychotherapy Seminar ((8 weeks during fall, 1 hour weekly): This seminar aims at developing a theoretical understanding of group process and group psychotherapy technique.
 The seminar begins with three weeks of didactic instruction focused on group design and formation, and resumes with integrated didactic/experiential curricula once group intakes and therapy are underway.
-Topics covered include group composition and member selection, the group therapy contract, early sessions), stages of group development, leadership and co-therapy issues, understanding of group dynamics, and working with process as well as thematic material.
-Discussion, lectures, viewing of videotapes, and presentations of case material are included.
+Topics covered include group composition and member selection, creating a group therapy contract, stages of group development, group leadership and co-leadership concerns, understanding group dynamics, and working with process and thematic material.
+Discussion, lectures, viewing of sessions, and presentations of case material are included.

-Special Topics Seminar (fall, 1 hour weekly): This seminar provides interns with an opportunity for focused learning regarding a variety of specific topics.
+Special Topics Seminar (fall, 1.25 hours weekly): This seminar provides interns with an opportunity for focused learning regarding a variety of relevant university student topics.
 Each week a permanent staff person or invited speaker presents according to his or her area of specialization.
-Topics include but are not limited to assessment and treatment of suicidality, consultation models, eating disorders, substance abuse, trauma, personality disorders, multicultural issues, and ethics.
-Each intern also presents one psychotherapy case during the spring semester, related to a particular area of clinical interest or emerging expertise.
+Topics include but are not limited to suicidality, eating disorders, psychological trauma, psychopharmacological treatment and mindfulness.
+Each intern also presents one psychotherapy case toward the conclusion of this seminar, related to a particular area of clinical interest or emerging area of expertise.

-Supervision Seminar (last five weeks of fall, 1 hour weekly): This seminar provides an introduction to the theory and practice of clinical supervision and address concepts including models of supervision, parallel process, supervisory relationships, diversity issues, ethics, and facilitation of therapeutic skills in supervisees.
-It is intended to prepare interns for providing a beginning level of expertise in clinical supervision during the spring semester.
+Supervision Seminar (last five weeks of fall, 1.5 hours weekly): This seminar provides interns an introduction to the theory and practice of clinical supervision and address concepts including models of supervision, parallel process, supervisory relationships, diversity issues, ethics, and facilitation of therapeutic skills.
+It is intended to prepare interns for a beginning level of competence in clinical supervision during the spring semester.

 Cultural training at CAPS is integrated into all aspects of the internship experience, including seminars, supervision and clinical staff meetings such as on-call/disposition and team meetings.
 Below are specific components of cultural training at CAPS.

-Cultural Autobiography: The cornerstone Psychodynamic Seminar begins with a four-week “understanding of self” process in which each intern creates a Cultural Autobiography.
-A specific format for the autobiography is provided and trainees will create that autobiography independently or through individual consultation with facilitators.
-Discussion of autobiographical material and its relationship to issues of individual and cultural difference, as well as countertransference and therapist transference will occur during those meetings.
-Trainees may explore any or all aspects of their narrative at their discretion, and are encouraged to discuss that material on a voluntary basis with supervisors as it relates to their clinical practice.
+Cultural Autobiography: The Psychodynamic Seminar begins with a four-week “understanding of self” process in which each intern creates a Cultural Autobiography.
+A specific format is provided and interns create the autobiography in consultation with facilitators.
+Discussion of autobiographical material and its relationship to issues of individual and cultural difference, as well as countertransference and therapist transference occurs during these meetings.
+Trainees may explore any or all aspects of their narrative at their discretion, and may discuss that material on a voluntary basis with supervisors as it relates to their clinical practice.

-Special Topics in Multiculturalism Seminar (spring, 7 weeks, 1.5 hours weekly): See description above.
+Special Topics in Cultural Psychology Seminar (spring, 7 weeks, 1.5 hours weekly): See description above.